isomerpages/iras-taxacademy/index.md

 ---
 layout: homepage
-title: Tax Academy of Singapore
+title: Tax Academy Singapore
-description: Tax Academy of Singapore is a not-for-profit institution set up by the Inland Revenue Authority of Singapore to raise the professional competency of the tax community.
+description: Tax Academy of Singapore is a not-for-profit institution set up by the Inland Revenue Authority of Singapore in collaboration with the international accounting firms - Deloitte & Touche, Ernst & Young, KPMG and PricewaterhouseCoopers, the Institute of Singapore Chartered Accountants and the Law Society of Singapore
 permalink: /
 notification: Please refer to the respective pages on this website for latest updates on our programmes.
 For enquiries, please contact us via <a